ogradyc01/GoldenCheetah/UG_Special-Topics_SearchFilter.md

 ## Search

 The 'Search' function in GoldenCheetah is pretty straight forward.
-All texts in activities are automatically indexed when a activity is imported or changed.
 If 'Search' is active (check if the correct icon - "magnifying glass" is shown) and just enter the text you are search for.
 The activity list will be reduced/filtered to those activities where the text appears in any of the text fields.

-### Search Query Syntax

-The search engine used by GoldenCheetah offers more options.
-Some of them which seem to be helpful (and which appear to work in GoldenCheetah's implementation to use the search engine) are:

-* Wildcard searches
-  * Single character wildcard is "?"
-  * Multiple character wildcard is "*"

-_Note: Using a wildcard charater as first character of a search query is not possible._

-* Boolean operators
-  * `AND` or `&&` - to find activities where both term exists
-  * `OR` or `||` - to find activities where any of the terms exist

-_Note: Here AND, resp.
-OR have to be in UPPER CASE - otherwise they are interpreted as search terms_

-_Note2: The search engines operators are considered as "reserved" words, so that they cannot be found if you are looking for them - known cases are - "NOT", "AND", "OR", "TO" as well as "*", "?", "+", "-", but there may be more.

-_Note3: Since the search engine has more capabilities - there may be more usable, but since the documentation on the query snytax is quite basic, you need to find out on your own.
-A usefull search term to get further information is the name of the search engine used: 'Lucene' and the implementation GoldenCheetah is using is 'CLucene'._

 ## Filter